projectkudu/ARMClient/README.md

 ```

-The make up of the call is similar to the way CSM Urls are constructed.
+The make up of the call is similar to the way ARM Urls are constructed.
 For example if the Url looks like this
 `https://management.azure.com/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Web/sites/{webSiteName}/slots/{slotName}/config/web`

+Note that you can omit the hostname, and simply have:
+`/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Web/sites/{webSiteName}/slots/{slotName}/config/web`

 then the `ARMClient` call will be `.Subscriptions["{subscriptionId}"].ResourceGroups["{resourceGroupName}"].Providers["Microsoft.Web"].Sites["{webSiteName}"].Slots["{slotName}"].Config["web"]`